-Puppies with diarrhea rank at the top when it comes to common puppy problems, so being familiar with dog diarrhea treatments is important for pet owners.
-Mild cases can be treated at home, but dangerous cases of diarrhea can be deadly for puppies.
+Diarrhea is a common issue for puppies, so being familiar with dog diarrhea treatments is important for pet owners.
+Mild cases can be treated at home, but more severe cases of diarrhea can be deadly for puppies.
 While diarrhea isn’t a disease, it is a sign of illness, caused by many different conditions.

 Diarrhea can be associated with viruses like parvovirus and distemper.
 It can also be caused by intestinal parasites like whipworms and hookworms, protozoa like giardia, and bacteria like salmonella and E. coli.
 Some types of intestinal parasites can even be difficult for veterinary tests to detect, or require several tests (over weeks) to obtain a diagnosis.
 Puppies can also develop diarrhea from a sudden new change, like diet, the stress of coming to a new home, being overfed, or from eating out of the garbage or picking up items from outside).